 The Mureș Valley

-Once you reach the fortress, the Mureș Valley is visible from up there, including the Mureș river.
-You can even spot the Maria Radna Monastery’s church towers.
+Once you reach the fortress, a large part of the Mureș Valley is visible from up there, including the Mureș river.
+You can even spot the Maria Radna Monastery’s church towers and the locality of Radna.

 Interior of the Șoimoș Fortress